Armored Heart: L'Odeur de l'Amour

 “Don’t kill anyone,” Seeker quietly told Ithella.
 She had a routine set of spells to clear exactly this kind of hurdle, but she could tell the warrior priestess was eager to deal with this.

 Ithella grinned at her, and jumped down from the carriage’s driving bench.
 She took the staff she’d been honing for the last few days, and twirled it around in a lavish flourish.
 Seeker felt magical intent release as the elf invoked a spell, though she wasn’t sure which one.
 Not that it particularly mattered, she supposed.
-Watching a priest of Duin fight was guaranteed to be interesting, no matter what spells she used.
+Watching a priest of Daray fight was guaranteed to be interesting, no matter what spells she used.

 “The elf’s looking for a scrap!” scoffed the sergeant as Ithella quickly approached him.
 He clumsily drew his sword, and took a step closer.

 Ithella stopped, and raised a single hand, gesturing him to stop.
 Seeker was genuinely surprised he obeyed.
 “My patron demands I declare myself to you.
 I am Ithella Val Gyr, Daughter of War.”
 Seeker watched in delight as the guard sergeant swallowed, and took a step back.
-To punctuate, Ithella pulled the iron medallion of Duin from her cloak, and held it out.
+To punctuate, Ithella pulled the iron medallion of Daray from her cloak, and held it out.
 “I would very much like to fight you, sergeant.
 But know that if you strike at me with a bladed weapon, I will take it as an attempt on my life and consider your lives forfeit.
-Now, as her grace said, move aside or be moved.”
+Now, as Her Grace said, move aside or be moved.”

 The Touched never failed to entertain.
 But, these drunken fools might just be stupid enough to not only think they could beat Ithella, but that they would be rewarded for it by their lord.
 She decided not to risk it.
 If they were sober enough to think, they would be deathly afraid of Ithella, as they should be.
 Seeker gathered her intent, her will that these fucking idiots run away as they should, and intoned “Crainez la.”